albirrkarim/react-speech-highlight-demo/PROBLEMS.md

 # Problems

-## Common problem in Text to Speech (Both audio file and Web Speech Synthesis)
+## A. Common problem in Text to Speech (Both audio file and Web Speech Synthesis)

 ### 1. Pronounciation Problem